 The Quarantettes – Making Of & The Soul’s Expression

 IF MUSIC BE THE FOOD OF LOVE

 Welcome to Bard’s BMO Virtual Mainstage!
 We’ve commissioned theatre artists from across Canada to create original Shakespeare-inspired video features, in their own voice.
-We’re proud to launch the second series from the BMO Virtual Mainstage – If Music Be The Food Of Love.
+The second series from the BMO Virtual Mainstage is If Music Be The Food Of Love.